grommet/grommet/.circleci/CHROMATIC.md

 ## Related follow-ups (not yet implemented)

+- Create the `chromatic` context and migrate `CHROMATIC_TOKEN` into it (see "Why the approval gate alone isn't sufficient" above) — this is the primary outstanding action item and should be prioritized ahead of the items below.
 - Enable CircleCI's **"Auto-cancel redundant workflows"** project setting so a new push cancels a stale, still-pending/running Chromatic workflow instead of accumulating multiple runs.
 - Consider a GitHub PR label (e.g. `chromatic-approved`) as an alternative approval mechanism that persists across pushes, avoiding repeated manual clicks in the CircleCI UI.